technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab1.md

 6. Publish and Deploy
 ```

-4. DO the following Agent settings : On overview page of Contoso IT
+4. Do the following Agent settings : On overview page of Contoso IT
     Assistant

 - **Enable:** the orchestrator for the agent.